-Now that you are snuggly berthed, it’s time to discover all the amenities and activities you can enjoy.
+Now that you are snuggly berthed, it’s time to go ashore to enjoy dining, shopping and the many activities this lively city offers.
 Nestled beside the southern shores of the Discovery Passage, the famed “Salmon Capital of the World” boasts a host of natural wonders and cultural attractions waiting to be explored.
 On this page you will find information on recreational activities, attractions, shopping, hospitality and local transportation.
 There are also many community events that welcome visitors.

 We love to tell you about our community.
 Come to the